 Humbling.
 This was a team effort from our group but also among the 40 creatives outside our business we built this with.
 We all made it together, and it’s amazing to see that it affected people the way it affected us as we were putting it together.
 We can’t thank you enough!

 Visit our entries page to see the full breakdown of our new categories, across Websites; Advertising, Media & PR; Apps, Mobile, and Voice; Social; Podcasts; and Games.
-And enter before the Final Entry Deadline on Friday, December 14, 2018.
+And enter before the Extended Entry Deadline on Friday, February 8, 2019.